RVRX/blog/posts/unraid.md

 Okay, further research on the forums tells me that USB 3.0 drives are not well-supported.

 ![usb_3_support](../img/unraid/usb_3_support.png)

 Ok weird, but sure.
 I'll pop in one of my random generic USB 2.0 drives.
 The flash tool doesn't recognize it at all.
 I tried reformatting the drive and still no luck.
 [This](https://www.reddit.com/r/unRAID/comments/fmrngk/unraid_usb_creator_cant_find_usb/) reddit thread suggests I try the manual installation.
 Ok sure.
 I did that and plugged it into my server.
 Got a [new error](https://www.reddit.com/r/unRAID/comments/fmrngk/unraid_usb_creator_cant_find_usb/).
 I guess my drive is corrupted?
 Ok try another drive with the USB tool.
 It doesn't see it.
 I decided to try it on my Mac with a USB-A to C adapter.
 It shows up, formats, and boots unraid!
 Alright, it took me a couple nights, a handful of flash drive candidates, and two computers to get there, but it's working now, and I'm in the OS.

-![My Firefox history showing a lot of searches for USB issues in unraid](../img/unraid/usb_firefox_history.png) So not a great start, but I'm happy its up and working.
+![My Firefox history showing a lot of searches for USB issues in unraid](../img/unraid/usb_firefox_history.png)

+So not a great start, but I'm happy its up and working.

+[//]: # (TODO: Can't just jump right to Docker in unraid lol)

+### Setting up the "NAS" Elements
+Well, not much to say here.
+Following [the guides](https://wiki.unraid.net/Articles/Getting_Started#Initial_Setup) gets you where you need to be with limited issue.

+I'll be skimming over the fact that I tried the trial version before upgrading to the full version, which I highly recommend anyone trying Unraid does.

+You can tell Unraid is first and foremost a NAS with the way that this process is one of the few that you don't need to google around and watch a SpaceInvaderOne tutorial to figure out lol.

 ### Docker in Unraid
 So Docker in Unraid isn't all I thought it would be.